ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ```
 <br>

 Data often gets corrupted when transferred between contexts, a major issue in database management.
-Data corruption is a kind of analog for our dangling edge condition on graphs.
+Data corruption is a kind of analog for our `DANGLING EDGE CONDITION` on graphs.
 And in the same way that AlgebraicJulia will allow us to use high level abstractions to resolve our dangling edge problems, there are other category theoretic techniques for data migration that offer a canonical way of migrating data that automatically takes care of various annoying edge conditions.
 See [here](https://arxiv.org/abs/1009.1166) for details.